Clinical-Genomics-Linkoping/TEMP-metaAMR-Plus/README.md

 nf-core/metaamr was originally written by Leila Nasirzadeh.

-We thank Jyotirmoy Das for his extensive assistance in the development of this pipeline.

 We thank the following people for their contributions to the development of this pipeline:
 - Jyotirmoy Das
 - Debojyoti Das